 Education and Enforcement

-Information on the recycling program changes is being provided to residents through:
+Information on the recycling program changes has been provided to residents through:

 - Council presentation (February 7)

 - Door hangers (February 24)

 - Newspaper, radio and social media ads (February - September)

 - Phase 1 - Starting March 1, information tags (see sample below) were left to notify residents of problems with the recycling contents, but materials were still being collected during this initial education phase.